kaschaal/resource-scarcity-cheating/README.md

 data_naturalisolates.csv
 Data were collected by Pauline Manhes.

 Data are analyzed in R, by the files rmd_labstrains.Rmd and rmd_naturalisolates.Rmd.
+These produce the data figures shown in the paper.

-This analysis is documented in the files doc_labstrains.html and doc_naturalisolates.html.
+The analysis is documented in the files doc_labstrains.html and doc_naturalisolates.html.

 ## Notes on data files
 ### data_labstrains.csv